 You’ve probably heard someone use the phrase, “We can neither confirm nor deny.”
-This non-specific saying, which is known as the “Glomar response”, has an interesting history behind it, and it originated to answer questions about a dicey CIA operation.
+This non-specific saying, known as the “Glomar response,” has a fascinating history behind it, and it originated to answer questions about a dicey CIA operation.

-In the late 1960s , the United States and the Soviets were engaged in a dangerous political game, and they were using their nuclear submarines to play.
-In 1968, the Soviets lost K-129, one of their nuclear submarines, in the Pacific northwest of Hawaii.
+In the late 1960s, the United States and the Soviets were engaged in a dangerous political game, and they were using their nuclear submarines to play.
+In 1968, the Soviets lost K-129, one of their nuclear submarines, northwest of Hawaii in the Pacific.
 It sank to the bottom of the ocean under unknown circumstances.

-The U.S. knew the Soviet sub had sunk with nuclear missiles on board, and knew if they could get to it, it would hold a treasure-trove of intelligence information.
+The US knew the Soviet sub had sunk with nuclear missiles on board and knew that it would hold a treasure-trove of intelligence information if they could get to it.
 The CIA eventually located the vessel 3-miles beneath the sea and began to come up with plans to get to the submarine.

 Because of the depth where the submarine sat, it was decided that the best course of action would be to retrieve it by lifting it from the ocean floor.
-The CIA ran through a number of different scenarios before they ultimately settled on using a claw-like device to lift the submarine from the seafloor and raise it into the hull of a ship.
-The problem was the operation had to be done completely in secret.
+The CIA ran through several different scenarios before they ultimately settled on using a claw-like device to lift the submarine from the seafloor and raise it into a ship’s hull.
+The problem was the operation had to be done entirely in secret.